To the bitter end, IS militants remain organized and brutal

 BAGHOUZ, Syria (AP) — As final defeat looms, militants of the Islamic State group have remained organized and ruthless to their last breath.
-Keeping institutions functioning in their last shred of territory, they are continuing benefits like food and money to supporters while their religious police and fighters still impose their rule of fear and brutality.
+Keeping institutions functioning in their last shred of territory in Syria, they are continuing benefits like food and money to supporters while their religious police and fighters still impose their rule of fear and brutality.

 Refusing to surrender, the militants have tried to squeeze out any last possible gain.
-Over the past three weeks, they secured the evacuation of more than 10,000 of their exhausted and wounded followers, looking to ensure long-term survival and continued conflict.
+Over the past last weeks, they secured the evacuation of more than 10,000 of their exhausted and wounded followers, looking to ensure long-term survival and continued conflict.

 The militants — many of them foreigners, including Iraqis and Central Asians, along with some Syrian fighters — are now fighting their final battle, holed up in tunnels and caves inside Baghouz, the last village they control.
 Since Friday, they have put up desperate resistance to renewed pounding by the U.S.-backed Syrian Democratic Forces aiming to take the tiny pocket on the Euphrates River near the Iraqi border.
 With no way out, they appear intent to fight to the death, SDF officials say.

-Around two dozen evacuees described the group’s final days to the Associated Press.
-They spoke of how IS’s once powerful institutions that administered the provinces of the “caliphate” withstood the pressure as fighters focused on maintaining control.
+Around two dozen evacuees described the group’s final days to The Associated Press.
+They spoke of how IS’s once powerful institutions that administered the provinces of the so-called “caliphate” withstood the pressure as fighters focused on maintaining control.
 All those who spoke with the AP asked to keep their identity concealed, fearing reprisals from IS or punishment for their connections to the group.

 Most Read Nation & World Stories